bdmurray/work-experience/resume.md

 - Developed key business personas to inform roadmap and enhance sales enablement efforts, aligning product development with customer needs.
 - Establish a comprehensive multi-year roadmap, leveraging increased velocity and aligning with evolving customer demands, while considering key personas and user requirements.
 - Coordinate technical aspects of the program across design, legal, financial, compliance, security, and engineering teams, ensuring seamless collaboration and successful project execution.
-- Provide strategic architectural leadership in key areas such as Identity and Access Management (IAM), sales fulfillment, licensing solutions, encyption, and cloud environment/data isolation.
 - Drive architecture and roadmap transition, overseeing the migration of the original backend from AWS to Azure, enabling improved scalability, performance, and cost efficiency.

 ### Chief Architect, 3M: Consumer Business Group